gmp007/2D-van-der-Waals-Intercalation-Pipeline/Material-Design-Pipeline/README.md

-## Instructions on How to Generate Structures of Organic Molecules, MX_2 Bilayers, and Intercalated Hybrids
+## Instructions on How to generate structures of organic molecules, MX_2 bilayers, and intercalated hybrids (MX2/organic)

 Follow these steps to generate structures using the provided workflow files: